amihailevi81/spring-petclinic/readme.md

 ## Manualy pushing the Image to Artifactory

 Push the image.
-> Toy need to have access to Jfrog Artifactory server.I used the trail cloud version
+> You need to have access to Jfrog Artifactory server.I used the trail cloud version

 login to the environment  .
 ```